Seneca Growth Capital VCT

 That said, the VCT has existing distributable reserves may be used to facilitate the payment of dividends on the B Share class in the early years.
-The VCT declared a maiden B Share interim dividend of 1.5p per B Share in March 2019.
+The VCT paid 3p per B Share in total in 2019.

 Please note, dividends are variable and not guaranteed.